mariberg/aws-bootcamp-cruddur-2023/journal/weekX.md

 # Week X — Cleanup

-Week X was all about implementing all changes that have been made during previous weeks to production, cleaning up the app and getting it to working condition.
+Week X was all about deploying all changes that have been made during previous weeks to production, refactoring code, cleaning up the app and getting it to working condition.
 The frontend application's main functionalities are completed this week, although there are still more minor functionalities that should be completed to make the application fully functional for users.

+&nbsp;

 ## Sync tool for static website hosting